-Evangelism is a strategic need in Eastern Europe since evangelical believers number less than one half of one percent in most of the countries of the region.
-Within JV, we have created camps and Exit 316 to serve as evangelistic tools to reach the next generation.
+Evangelism is a strategic need in Central and Eastern Europe since evangelical believers number less than one half of one percent in most of the countries of the region.
+Within JV, we have created camps, Exit 316, and Fusion to serve as evangelistic tools to reach the next generation.

 We use English, music, and sports camps as an effective model of evangelism for churches throughout Central and Eastern Europe.
 Camps provide a relational atmosphere for sharing the gospel of Jesus Christ with students who have rarely, if ever, heard the truth of who Christ is and what He has done for them.

 In a typical year, close to 4,000 youth take part in JV summer evangelistic camps.
 Over a third of these are non-Christian students, many of whom are exposed to the gospel for the first time as a result of the week together.
 Several hundred make professions of faith each year.

 Exit 316 is an 18-minute weekly television program that airs two to three times a week for 43 weeks throughout the school year.
 Music, interviews, stories, and true experiences give it authenticity.

 Young people are sensitive to the style of their generation and to what is genuine and real as well.
 Because of that, the show is hosted by young people, and has a fast-paced, contemporary feel.
 It highlights real people and deals with genuine, relevant questions.
 Adding an unusual twist, the show is hosted by two angels who are reporting on the situation on earth for Heavenly TV.
 This allows them to represent God’s perspective and point to the unseen world.